-The research and diving licence for the expedition was granted by the Underwater Archeology Unit (UAU) of the Irish heritage authority, Heritage Ireland, based on the consent of the owner of the LUSITANIA wreck, the Lusitania Museum / Old Head Signal Tower Herigate Company Limited by Guarantee and the memorial committee acting on its behalf.
+The research and diving licence for the expedition was granted by the Underwater Archeology Unit (UAU) of the Irish heritage authority, Heritage Ireland, based on the consent of the owner of the LUSITANIA wreck, the Lusitania Museum / Old Head Signal Tower Herigate Company Limited by Guarantee and the memorial committee acting on its behalf, which we were able to obtain as a result of the helpful assistance of Con Hayes, Secretary of the Memorial Committee.
 The value of our work was acknowledged by Heritage Ireland at the end of the expedition in a message praising the official report prepared by Dr. Tamás Balogh (checked by Péter Könczöl and Darragh Norton): "The report is very interesting, comprehensive, and you have provided a lot of very useful information by comparing your team's observations with historical records, photographs, etc. Congratulations to you and your team for an excellent job."
 It was an honor to be part of the work.
 Thank you for the opportunity!

-Image 20: Participants of the expedition at the end of the closing dive of the research-week (by Gavin Tivy).
+Image 20: Participants of the expedition at the end of the closing dive of the research-week (by Kevin Shanahan).